drllau/OpenFISH/01-intro.md

 * What does the citizen need to appeal the decision?
 * What are the checks, balances, and oversights?
 How would you know if your system is helping or hurting people?
 * How can you trace decisions back to their legal authorities?

+# Aspirations

+This computational law variant (OpenFish) aims to extend OpenFISCA architecture to support

+- clarification of transactional boundaries via reasoned jurisprudence
+- explore duality of malicious cross-border activities in context of self-help
+- diffusion or mapping of anglo-saxon concepts into non-common law

+We do this by considering 3 exemplars or hypotheticals:
+1. The AU/NZ trans-Tasman treatment (touch jurisdiction)
+2. The Hanoi Convention on Cybercrime (hopscotch jurisdiction)
+3. Autonomous Trust-like arrangements over digital assetsz